iambrainstorming/iambrainstorming.github.io/src/chapters/philosophy/software-architect.md

 Now, a new generation of architects is rethinking this foundation.

-Take the rise of decentralized social protocols like ActivityPub and AT Protocol.
+Take the rise of decentralized social protocols like ActivityPub, AT Protocol, and Nostr.

 These are not apps—they are **foundations**:

 * ActivityPub powers platforms like Mastodon, enabling federated social networks where servers interoperate instead of competing in isolation.
 * AT Protocol reimagines social media with portable identities, algorithmic choice, and user control over data.
+* Nostr provides a simple and lightweight protocol that is easy to build on, allowing anyone to create clients, relays, and social applications without needing permission from a central platform.

 In both cases, the goal is the same:
 **No single entity should control the flow of information.**

+Instead of one company owning the network, the protocol becomes a shared public infrastructure on which thousands of applications, communities, and innovations can be built.

 This is architectural thinking.
 Instead of building “another Twitter,” these protocols redefine what social media *is allowed to be*.